After the first week of Ramadan, the high curve of spirituality, zeal and passion that mark the first days Ramadan begins to abate.

 While I am not suggesting that recharging our soul requires us to quit all activity and sit still for an hour; I do suggest we need to hit pause on some of our activity, if only for 10 minutes.

-Realize that your mind needs to be free to go to Allah.
-In the midst of this dryness, offer praise and thanksgiving to Allah that you were able to maintain this level of spiritual wellness during the first days of Ramadan.
+Realize that your mind needs to be free to go to Allah the Almighty; in the midst of this dryness, offer praise and thanksgiving to Him that you were able to maintain this level of spiritual wellness during the first days of Ramadan.

 Do not let your feelings rob you of the opportunity to praise and thank Him even when the times are not so great.

 Remember, it is easy to praise Allah when things go well.
 However, true believers praise Him through the trials as well.